Suzhou: Pagodas

 Yunyan Pagoda (or Huqiu Tower), built in 961, is a Chinese pagoda built on Tiger Hill in Suzhou.
 It has several other names, including the "Leaning Tower of China" (as referred to by historian O.G.
 Ingles) and the Yunyan Temple Tower.
 The tower rises to a height of 47 m (154 ft).
 It is a seven-story octagonal building built with blue bricks.
 In more than a thousand years the tower has gradually slanted due to forces of nature.
 Now the top and bottom of the tower vary by 2.32 meters.
 The entire structure weighs some 7000000 kg, supported by internal brick columns.
 However, the tower leans roughly 3 degrees due to the cracking of two supporting columns.

 Beisi Pagoda or North Temple Pagoda is a Chinese pagoda at Bao'en Temple in Suzhou.
 It rises nine stories in a height of 76 m.
 It is the tallest Chinese pagoda south of the Yangtze river.

 Twin Pagodas (苏州双塔 (蘇州雙塔)) lie in the Dinghui Temple Lane in the southeastern corner of the city proper of Suzhou.
 They are artistic and natural as they are close at hand.
 One of them is called "Clarity-Dispensing Pagoda," and the other, the "Beneficence Pagoda"; they are in the same form of architecture.
 There are many legends about this one-thousand-year-old pagodas.
 It is charming that the exquisite and straight Twin Pagoda look like two inserted writing brushes.
 There was originally a single-story house with three rooms just like a writing brush holder with the shadows of the two pagodas reclining on its roof at sunset.
 To the east of the pagoda is a square five-story bell building built in the Ming dynasty which appears exactly like a thick ink stick.
 So there is a saying that "the Twin Pagodas are as writing brushes while the bell building as ink stick".

 Museums

-The city's major museums include the Suzhou Museum (designed by I. M. Pei), Suzhou Silk Museum, and the China Kunqu Museum.
+The city's major museums include the Suzhou Museum (designed by I. M. Pei), Suzhou Silk Museum, China Kunqu Museum and the Suzhou Museum of Contemporary Art.